STILLS ON FLICKR

 STICKERS OF NYC

-A couple's love story is portrayed by one hundred actors who audition for the two roles and the chance to become the film's stars.
+A romance is portrayed by one hundred actors who audition for the two lead roles and the chance to perform the final terrifying act.

-A couple's love story is portrayed by 100 actors who compete for the two roles and the chance to become the film's leads.
+A romance is portrayed by 100 actors who compete for the two roles and the chance to play out the final terrifying act.
 AUDITION is a narrative film and acting competition combined.
 Each of 100 actors plays one of two roles, MAN or WOMAN, and all but two actors are gradually eliminated based on the strength of their performances.
 Each scene plays out once using a combination of the best performances, with the location, sound design, and story remaining consistent.
 The story follows a man and woman who meet at a crowded New York City party and immediately hit it off.
-They soon fall overwhelmingly in love, but a sudden change of heart leads to a powerful and terrifying altercation.
+They soon fall overwhelmingly in love, but a sudden change of heart leads to a powerful altercation.

 There are three rounds to AUDITION.